peteroupc/html3dutil/doc/H3DU.Mesh.md

 A 3-element array giving
 the X, Y, and Z coordinates, respectively, of the vertex position, or null if the index is less than 0 or equals the number of vertices in this mesh or greater.
-(Type: Array.&lt;Number>)
+(Type: Array.&lt;number>)

  <a name='H3DU.Mesh_getVertexNormal'></a>
 ### H3DU.Mesh#getVertexNormal(index)